l0wigh/Fluorite/CONFIG.md

 You can set only the options that you want to configure and let Fluorite use default values for the other.
 Just remove the lines you don't need to configure.

-You can reload the config while Fluorite is running by using a keybind that will call `fluorite_reload_config`.
+Fluorite will reload the configuration on save.
+You can also reload the config while Fluorite is running by using a keybind that will call `fluorite_reload_config`.
 (By default META + SHIFT + R)

 Available options :
 - BORDER_WIDTH (integer value, stay at or above 0)